 Vehicle automation is targeting a reduction in congestion and improved road safety.
 Do we pay sufficient attention to potential unintended negative effects?
 The costs for long-distance road freight transportation could be reduced by 50% when automation is possible on highways (SAE Level 4), some time around 2022.
 On-demand mobility is particularly interesting where parking fees are highest.
 What will this all imply for our societal targets?
 How can we anticipate these rebounds and which new policy tools can we use instead to get a grip on mobility?

 Whose truck is it anyway?
 And will it really matter in an age of AI-driven freight exchange platforms?

 Lyall Cresswell CEO and founder Transport Exchange Group UK

 It’s the question that every commercial fleet manager is asking.
 What’s the future of freight transportation?
 This presentation will reveal why ‘edgeless fleets’ underpinned by AI-driven freight exchange platforms will help fleets flourish in the logistics landscapes of tomorrow.
 It will demonstrate how freight exchange platforms – and the fleets signed up to them – will square the circle by creating a trust network across the entire supply chain, allowing individual fleets to see the bigger picture – and thrive.

 The evolution from the physical internet to a holistic ecosystem of transportation

 Steffen Kaup Future research transport and logistics Daimler AG GERMANY

 The world of transport is undergoing one of the greatest changes of its time.
 Increasing demand for transport requires innovative efficiency concepts such as the physical internet.
 The increasing shortage of drivers is leading to highly automated driving.
-The role of transport vehicles is changing from moving goods containers, to highly networked mobile logistics hubs.
+The role of transport vehicles is changing from moving goods containers to being highly networked mobile logistics hubs.
 The transport industry is on the way to a holistically networked ecosystem.